UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - Four storage accounts (One for AD, one for SQL, one for file share witness and one for VM diagnostics).

-- Four public IP address (One for AD, one for each SQL VM and one for public LB bound to SQL always on listener).
+- Four public IP address (One for AD, one for each SQL VM and one for a public LB bound to SQL always on listener).

-- One external load balancer for SQL VMs with public IP bound to the SQL always on listener.
+- One external load balancer for SQL VMs with a public IP bound to the SQL always on listener.

-- One VM (WS2016) configured as domain controller for a new forest with a single domain.
+- One VM (WS2016) configured as a domain controller for a new forest with a single domain.

 - Two VMs (WS2016) configured as SQL Server 2016 SP1 or SP2 Enterprise/Standard/Developer.

-- One VM (WS2016) configured as file share witness for the cluster.
+- One VM (WS2016) configured as a file share witness for the cluster.

 - Two availability sets, one containing the SQL and FSW 2016 VMs, the other containing the domain controller VM.